-If you are looking for a way to easily monitor your profit and loss statement, try our ready-to-use, automated Income statement template in Google Sheets.
-Follow the instructions in this blog post or directly get a copy of the template by clicking the button below.
+If you are looking for a way to easily monitor your profit and loss statement, try this ready-to-use, spreadsheet-based Income statement template in Google Sheets.
+Please note that this is not a regular template, but a template of connected spreadsheets.

 Stock Portfolio Tracking Template